Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### Trainer -

-The first table we have to create is the trainer table.
+The first table created is the trainer table.
 This will house the trainer's unique ID, along with their name and the date their account was created.
 This table is essential to make all data related to a player's game unique to just them.
+This is a standalone table with no relationships.

 ```sql
 CREATE TABLE trainer